— Researched and written by Dr. Sandip Roy.

 But we cannot seem to forgive ourselves for our past mistakes.
 Many of us cannot stop ourselves from pushing ourselves too hard to make a living.
 And even then, we cannot stop telling ourselves that we are not enough.

-The concept of self-compassion is fundamental to compassion for others, the heartfelt experience of sharing the pain of another, and the wish for alleviation of their suffering. — Goldstein, 2003
+Self-compassion is essential to compassion for others.
+Both involve the heartfelt experience of sharing the pain of another, and the wish for alleviation of their suffering.
+If you can feel compassionate towards another human, you must allow yourself the same treatment.

 What is the meaning of self-kindness?